-We are a non-profit organization that has served the Hanover region for the last seven years.
+We are a non-profit organization that has served the Hanover region since 2013.
 Our volunteers are the lifeline of our organization, and our rescue is committed to finding "forever homes" for abandoned, homeless, and surrendered companion animals.

 Rural Animals Management Services out of Oakbank works closely with our organization, and we receive, foster, and adopt a large percentage of their stray animals each year.
 We currently receive animals from Steinbach, Hanover Region, Ste Anne, Piney, and La Broquerie.

 Our organization receives dogs, cats, and bunny rabbits.
 In 2019 we supported 175 animals, including a small percentage (less than 1%) of pets who were so severely ill that they had to euthanize.
 2020 was an equally demanding year of support, with 210 animals requiring our services.
 On average, we are processing upwards of 15 to 20 animals every month.